Phillip Phillips: Career

-After winning American Idol, Phillip Phillips went on the American Idol LIVE Tour from July to September with the rest of the top ten finalists.
+After winning American Idol, Phillips went on the American Idols Live!
+Tour 2012 from July to September with the rest of the top ten finalists.
 He performed the National Anthem at the opening game of the 2012 World Series on October 24, 2012.
 On November 15, he joined forces with the PS22 chorus of Staten Island for a concert to raise money for those affected by Hurricane Sandy.
 He also performed at the National Christmas Tree Lighting Ceremony on December 6, 2012.

 Phillips' coronation song, "Home", was a great success with sales of over 5 million copies in the US.
 It has been used in NBC's coverage of the Olympics, L.A.
 Marathon, various commercials, film trailers, and TV shows.
 He performed "Home" on the PBS Independence Day celebration TV special, A Capitol Fourth.
 He appeared at the 83rd MLB All-Star Game held at Kansas City on July 10 and sang his coronation song.
 On October 9, 2012, he joined other musicians in the One World concert held in Syracuse University to honor the Dalai Lama.
 He also performed "Home" on the CNN Heroes special aired on December 2, 2012, and the CBS's A Home for the Holidays on December 19, 2012.

 Phillip has performed on The Today Show and Good Morning America Concert Series, Late Show with David Letterman, Jimmy Kimmel Live!, The Tonight Show With Jay Leno, The Ellen DeGeneres Show, Live With Kelly, The View, and Conan.
 He has also appeared at the American Music Awards and Billboard Music Awards.

-Phillip Phillips made the Forbes Highest Earning American Idol list for each of the three years he was qualified.
+Phillips made the Forbes Highest Earning American Idol list for each of the three years he was qualified.
 For the list published in January 2014 and January 2015, he ranked number three.
 For the list published January 2016, he ranked number four.